3 km from the northern coast of Emilia-Romagna in the Po Delta, 50 km from Ferrara, 35 km from Ravenna, 110 km from Venice.

 There are numerous opportunities for sports in the well equipped beach stations of the Lidi, from swimming classes to windsurfing, from beach tennis to beach volleyball.
 For cycling enthusiasts, the Po Delta Park offers numerous excursions deep into the natural environment, on public roads, cycle paths and dirt tracks.

-The International Bird watching Fair in May focuses on the rich environment of the Po Delta; international fashion designers show their new collections and ideas in the Sfilata d’Amore e Moda fashion show at the beginning of the summer; the Sagra dell’Anguilla - the food festival centred on the eel at the beginning of October - has many food stalls and themed restaurant circuits.
+The International Bird watching Fair in May (every two years) focuses on the rich environment of the Po Delta; the famous Pink Night in July; the Sagra dell’Anguilla - the food festival centred on the eel at the beginning of October - has many food stalls and themed restaurant circuits.

 The Po Delta Park envelops Comacchio with its woods and lagoons: just outside the town are the Comacchio Lagoons themselves, which can be visited by bike or boat; to the north, Valle Bertuzzi (10 km) offers splendid landscapes at dusk, while the woodlands at Mesola and Santa Giustina (20 km) are ideal for a cool evening walk among the green leaves after a day on the beach.